 I created Moving in Grace for my masters thesis in divinity school to find my way through the darkness of feeling deeply isolated and alone.
 It was created with the desire to feel connected to and present with myself and others through all aspects of my body and being.
 I was at Harvard Divinity School studying Buddhist ministry wanting to save myself and the world.
 I also wanted to be a part of community.
 I had lived in community and was collaborating on building a non-profit Unitarian Universalist cooperative house.
-I had also run spiritual groups for years and yet I felt separate, lonely, and feared I would always be alone.
+I had also run spiritual groups for years and yet a big part of me felt separate, lonely, and feared I would always be alone.
 I was ready to break out of my shell and express my truth yet I felt crazy and overwhelmed.
-I was so scared to actually let people see me for fear that they would judge me and yet part of me was judging them all along.
+I was so scared to actually let people see me for fear that they would judge me and yet part of me was judging myself and them all along.
 I share because I'm just like everyone else and through facing my challenges with creativity I've been able to be truly myself.

 What helped me to integrate and shift from pushing myself to accepting and loving myself while alone and around others was creating a space in which I could just be, feel and express anything that was going on for me.
 I wanted to rest into feeling what is present for me in my body, allow it to be fully accepted and acknowledged, and then to move with it and express it with others as we learn about how to create a healthy rhythm for ourselves in connection to each other and all of life.
 It became a space in which I could accept my whole experience and where I could be in inquiry to learn how to love myself better so that I could learn to love others deeply and allow them to love me as well.